chase439/dotfiles/README.md

        macos            Apply MacOS system defaults
        test             Run tests
        update           Run MacOS softwareupdate
-       install          Add (force) sym links to $HOME uninstall        Remove sym links from $HOME
-       install_pkgs     Install Brew, NPM, Bash, Gem and their packages
+       install          Add (force) runcom sym links to $HOME uninstall        Remove runcom sym links from $HOME install_pkgs     Install Brew, Brew Cask, NPM, RVM and their packages

 Files / Directories
 ===================
-  - *runcom* contains rc files, e.g., .bashrc, .vimrc.
+  - **runcom** contains rc files, e.g., .bashrc, .vimrc.
 RC stands for "runcom" which expands to "run commands".
 The RC files are mostly software configuration files.
-  - *install* contains scripts to install things like brew, brew cask, npm, rvm and their packages.
+  - **install** contains scripts to install things like brew, brew cask, npm, rvm and their packages.
-  - *.gitmodules* is for git submodules -- other git projects within this git project, e.g. ctrlp.vim.
+  - **.gitmodules** is for git submodules -- other git projects within this git project, e.g. ctrlp.vim.
-  - *test* contains automated test scripts to be used by Bash Automated Testing System (bats).
+  - **test** contains automated test scripts to be used by Bash Automated Testing System (bats).
-  - *.vim* contains vim plugins
+  - **.vim** contains vim plugins
-  - *macos* contains script(s) related to configurating the user's desktop on Mac
+  - **macos** contains script(s) related to configurating the user's desktop on Mac
-  - *system* contains extra runcom bash files
+  - **system** contains extra runcom bash files
-  - *references* is a file used to store notes and it's used by the `gg` bash function to `git grep` text in the dotfiles repo.
+  - **references** is a file used to store notes and it's used by the `gg` bash function to `git grep` text in the dotfiles repo.
   - others are self-explanatory

 Troubleshooting